 A data migration strategy is a plan for moving data from one location to another, and it is an important step in any database migration.
 A data migration strategy should include a plan for how to move the data and what to do with it once it arrives at the new location.

 Migration of data from one system to another is a difficult process but with a proper data migration strategy, it becomes less complicated.
+Check out the below article on how to overcome this challenging process.

 What are The Two Data Migration Strategies?